ryananggada/RoomFurnishing/README.md

 Controls:

-z for x, y or z movement.
+Z for x, y or z movement.

-x for rotation on x,y or z.
+X for rotation on x,y or z.

-c for scaling and dragging movement.
+C for scaling and dragging movement.

-v for clone object.
+V for clone object.

-b for neutral state.
+B for neutral state.

-n for delete state.
+N for delete state.

-arrow keys for movement in first person.
+Arrow keys or WASD for movement in first person.

 References and Credit